 Expect to spend $30 – $100 to publish.

 After the four weeks of publication, the newspaper will provide a signed affidavit that must be submitted to the County Clerk within 30 days of the final publication.

-If the name is being refiled, there isn’t a publishing requirement unless any information changed from the original statement.
+If the name is being refiled, there isn’t a publishing requirement unless any information is changed from the original statement.

 There are a few words that can’t be used in a Fictitious Business Name.

-- Entity designators such as Corp, Corporation, LLC, Limited Liability Company, etc unless the entity is registered as that type of entity with the Secretary of State.
+– Entity designators such as Corp, Corporation, LLC, Limited Liability Company, etc., unless the entity is registered as that type of entity with the Secretary of State.